vighneshiyer/vighneshiyer.com/content/research/comp-arch/berkeley_boot_flow.md

 ### CSRs

-- Even more: how do syscalls work, how does proxying work, how can we use CSRs for measuring time and performance
+- How can we use CSRs for measuring time and performance?

 ## Running Userspace Binaries with pk

 <!--
-1. How does pk work?
+How does pk work?
-1. Virtual memory (setup routines and CSR configuration and page tables)
+Virtual memory (setup routines and CSR configuration and page tables) (v environment for ISA tests) -->
-- Virtual memory: how does the virtual memory environment work for the ISA tests, how does pk work?
--->

 ### Virtual Memory